Tomomichi Nishimura

-Tomomichi Nishimura (西村 知道, Nishimura Tomomichi) is a Japanese actor, voice actor and narrator who works for Arts Vision.
-He is most known for the roles of the Narrator of YuYu Hakusho, Tsuchikage Ohnoki (Naruto), Mitsuyoshi Anzai (Slam Dunk), Shibaraku Tsurugibe (Mashin Hero Wataru), and Jamitov Hymem (Mobile Suit Zeta Gundam).
-In video games, he is best known as the voice of Akuma/Gouki and M. Bison/Vega (Street Fighter).
+Tomomichi Nishimura (西村 知道, Nishimura Tomomichi) was a Japanese actor, voice actor and narrator who worked for Arts Vision.
+He was most known for the roles of the Narrator of YuYu Hakusho, Tsuchikage Ohnoki (Naruto Shippuden), Mitsuyoshi Anzai (Slam Dunk), Shibaraku Tsurugibe (Mashin Hero Wataru), and Jamitov Hymem (Mobile Suit Zeta Gundam).
+In video games, he was best known as the voice of Akuma/Gouki and M. Bison/Vega (Street Fighter).
+He died on November 29, 2025, at the age of 79.